coq/opam/README.md

 To install a package:

+    opam search coq-that-package
     opam install coq-that-package

 ## Publish
 If you want to add your package, please do a pull-request to this repository.
-Note that only stable versions are accepted.
+Note that only stable versions will be accepted.